-Management of the Company believes that the Share-Based Compensation Plan is in the Company's best interests and recommends that disinterested shareholders vote IN FAVOUR of approving the plan.
-In the absence of instructions to the contrary, the Company's proxyholders will vote the Common Shares represented by each form of proxy, properly executed, FOR approving the Share-Based Compensation Plan.
+Management of the Company believes that the amendments to the 2016 Plan are in the Company's best interests and recommends that disinterested shareholders vote IN FAVOUR of approving the Amended and Restated Plan.
+In the absence of instructions to the contrary, the Company's proxyholders will vote the Common Shares represented by each Proxy, properly executed, FOR approving the Amended and Restated Plan.